ehvs/notes/docs/index.md

     ---

     ![Hevellyn Gomes](https://raw.githubusercontent.com/ehvs/notes/main/images/hevs-180x250.jpg){ align=left }
-    Site Reliability Engineer
+    Site Reliability Engineer at Red Hat Inc. with 7y of hands-on experience with K8S/OpenShift.

+    Had my MBA on Data Analysis, which confirmed that YES I'm a data oriented person!
+So..
+I like experimenting with Machine Learning and `import sklearn`.

     Passionated with DevOps, specialized in the Observability stack (Prometheus, Elastic Search, Loki, Grafana).
-While learning and playing around with GO, Python, and developer tools.
+While learning and working with :fontawesome-brands-golang:{ .golang }.
-    Working for the last 7 years with OpenShift, since Ansible days and now currently inserted in the cloudy world with Azure/AWS.

     :simple-linkedin:{ .linkedin } [Find me](https://www.linkedin.com/in/hevellyngomes/)

 </div>